karanxarora/joborra/PRODUCTION_SETUP.md

 docker compose logs caddy --tail=100
 ```

-This setup provides a robust, SQLite-based production environment with local file storage and automated deployment.
+This setup provides a robust, SQLite-based production environment with Supabase file storage and automated deployment.